Deziahh/coding-explorations/README.md

 ## Prime Numbers:
 Started: 04.11.24 <br />
 Completed: <br />
-Project Description: Generate all primes less than a given integer (n) using the sieve of Erathosthenes, <br />
+Project Description: Generate all primes less than a given integer (n) using the sieve of Erathosthenes. <br />